payne911/PieMenu/README.md

 }
 ```

 That would give you a PieMenu with a behavior similar to the ones that contained images in the demo GIF.

+### Wiki
 However, this library offers you many more types of behaviors.
 They will all be documented in [the Wiki](https://github.com/payne911/PieMenu/wiki).

 ---